-Economy in focus as India's PM Modi begins his second term

-Amit Shah, president of Modi’s Bharatiya Janata Party (BJP), will join the new government as a minister, the party’s leader in the western state of Gujarat, Jitu Vaghani, said on Twitter.

-He did not say which ministry Shah would be in charge of but the chief architect of the BJP’s two consecutive general election victories is tipped to replace Arun Jaitley as finance minister, media reported.
+Modi set to name BJP head Shah as new Indian finance minister: TV reports

+In the federal Indian system of appointments, ministers are sworn in before their specific positions are announced.

+A potential replacement for Swaraj could be former foreign secretary, S. Jaishankar, who was on the dais and is therefore taking a role in the administration.
+A former Indian ambassador to both the United States and China, Jaishankar led India’s diplomatic corps during Modi’s first term before retiring in early 2018 and subsequently joining the Tata Group conglomerate.

-Shah was not available for comment.
+Shah and Jaishankar were not immediately available for comment.

-Jaitley, a lawyer-turned-politician with deep experience of navigating India’s political ecosystem, wrote to Modi on Wednesday asking to be kept out of government for health reasons.

 Many other ministers who are also senior members of the ruling coalition are expected to retain their cabinet jobs.

-But Modi could also promote fresh faces to reward a good performance in the seven-phase election in April and May.
+But Modi, the 68-year-old son of a tea seller, could also promote fresh faces to reward a good performance in the seven-phase election.

-The swearing-in of Modi, 68, the son of a tea seller, will take place on the forecourt of the colonial-era presidential palace with some 8,000 guests, including Bollywood stars and leaders of neighbors such as Bangladesh and Sri Lanka.

-Modi focused his election campaign on national security, after tension with old rival Pakistan surged in February over a deadly bomb attack on security forces in the disputed region of Kashmir, which was claimed by Pakistan-based militants.
+He focused his election campaign on national security, after tension with old rival Pakistan surged in February over a deadly bomb attack on security forces in the disputed region of Kashmir, which was claimed by Pakistan-based militants.

-The leader of Pakistan was not invited to the inauguration.
+Notably, the leader of Pakistan was not invited to the inauguration.
+The heads of many of India’s other neighbors did attend.

 “India is proud of all those brave men and women martyred in the line of duty,” Modi said after visiting a war memorial near parliament on Thursday.